-- 1. Build a hash table M from T - 2.
-For each key $k \in S$, search whether the key is in the hash table M - 2.1) if every search says "yes, that's here", answer "yes" - 2.2) else, answer "no" after the first search that came back "not in the set" - b) Our cost is the time for building plus the time for searching.
+- a) Build a hash table M from T. For each key $k \in S$ , search whether the key is in the hash table M. If every search says "yes, that's here", answer "yes".
+Else, answer "no" after the first search that came back "not in the set". - b) Our cost is the time for building plus the time for searching.
+Since the input is static, we use perfect static hashing, and we get expected cost in the